inehemiasm/homework-1/README.md

 #### 7. In the following URL: `http://www.lehman.edu/academics/mathematics-computer-science/index.php`

-* What is the scheme/protocol?
+* What is the scheme/protocol? http
-* What is the host?
+* What is the host? lehman.edu
 * What is the port number?
+80
-* What is the path?
+* What is the path?  /academics/mathematics-computer-science/index.php
-* What are the query parameters?
+* What are the query parameters? none
-* What is the fragment?
+* What is the fragment?  none

 #### 8. In the following URL: `https://en.wikipedia.org/wiki/Greek_alphabet#Glyph_variants`

-* What is the scheme/protocol?
+* What is the scheme/protocol? https
-* What is the host?
+* What is the host?       en.wikipedia.org
 * What is the port number?
+443
-* What is the path?
+* What is the path? wiki/Greek_alphabet
-* What are the query parameters?
+* What are the query parameters? none
 * What is the fragment?
+Glyph_variants`

 ### 9. HTTPS

 What does the S stand for in HTTPS?
+Secured

-Why is HTTPS better than HTTP?
+Why is HTTPS better than HTTP?  becuase it send over a secure encripted sockets, therefore the data packets and sends over a secure connection.

-Should all web pages use HTTPS?
+Should all web pages use HTTPS? yes

 ## Webpages